unpoller/unpoller.github.io/documentation/docs/advanced/webserver.md

 ```

 The default HTML path is installed by any package or the Official Golift Docker image.
 This usually does not need to be changed.
-Exception are BSD and macOS.
+Exceptions are BSD and macOS systems.
-The HTML path on these OSes is /usr/local/lib/unifi-poller/web.
+The HTML path on these OSes is `/usr/local/lib/unifi-poller/web`, and you need to set it.

 An SSL listener may be enabled instead of standard HTTP by providing an SSL Cert File and Key File paths.